ronMoshailov/DnD-Zone/README.md

 5. Right-click on the index.html file (or the main HTML file) and select "Open with Live Server".
 7. Enjoy!

+## Note:
+This project was originally built as a website with a server backend using PHP.
+However, running the project locally no longer requires a server because it is now displayed as static files using Live Server or any similar local hosting method.

+## Photos

 ![image](https://github.com/user-attachments/assets/69f775bc-67c3-48ea-b690-c08a1634dcd3)

 ![image](https://github.com/user-attachments/assets/8dc7c70c-967b-4891-9e23-6510fba3f829)